OutSystems/docs-product/src/develop/ui/patterns/mobile/content/chatmessage.md

     ![](<images/chatmessage-1-ss.png>)

-1. To From the Toolbox, drag the Chat Message widget into the Main Content area of your application's screen.
+1. From the Toolbox, drag the Chat Message widget into the Main Content area of your application's screen.

     ![](<images/chatmessage-2-ss.png>)